SoarGroup/SoarGroup.github.io/docs/soar_manual/02_TheSoarArchitecture.md

 memory, the production *fires*, and the actions are performed.

 ![An abstract view of production memory.
 The productions are not related to one another.](Images/ab-prodmem.svg)
+/// caption
+An abstract view of production memory.
+The productions are not related to one another.
+///

 ### The structure of a production